 Wiltshire has a proud history of working with the military and supporting a positive discharge plan for those leaving the Forces and settling in to civilian life.
-We have produced a factsheet which should help identify the range of options availablefor those affected and this is available on this webpage in a downloadable version
+We have produced a leaflet Leaving the Armed Forces which identifies the housing options available and has information about military charities.
+It can be downloaded at the top of this page.

-The National Armed Forces Covenant is a promise from the nation that those who serve or have served in the armed forces,and their families, are treated fairly, and not disadvantaged as a result of their service.
-Every council in the country has pledged that they will uphold the national Covenant through a local Community Covenant pledge.
+The National Armed Forces Covenant is a promise from the nation that those who serve or have served in the armed forces and their families, are treated fairly, and not disadvantaged as a result of their service.
+Every council in the country has pledged to uphold the national Covenant through a local Community Covenant pledge.
 Wiltshire Council was instrumental in initiating the Military Civilian Integration (MCI) Partnership, a partnership with its military communities in 2006, sometime before the Armed Forces Covenant was conceived.
 Wiltshire signed its own community covenant in August 2011, shortly after the national launch in June.
-It was ratified by a range of partners in Wiltshire at the Wiltshire Assembly in December 2013 and reaffirmed by a range of partners in March 2017; with new businesses and other organisations signing up.
+It was ratified by a range of local partners at the Wiltshire Assembly in December 2013 and reaffirmed in March 2017, with new businesses and other organisations signing up.

 Wiltshire Council has been able to demonstrate an enormous amount of effort in embracing the needs of the wider military.

-- Policies including schools admissions, housing, paid leave for Reservists and flexibleworking arrangements which are attractive to military spouses - (see further detail below).
+- Policies include schools admissions, housing, paid leave for Reservists and flexible working arrangements which are attractive to military spouses - see further details below.

-- The Enterprise Network (TEN), a SWLEP- wide programme ledby Wiltshire Council in partnership with Swindon Borough Council and privatepartners, to encourage start-up enterprises which particularly targets themilitary community as part of the programme .
+- The Enterprise Network (TEN), a SWLEP- wide programme led by Wiltshire Council in partnership with Swindon Borough Council and private partners, encourages start-up enterprises which particularly target the military community as part of the programme

-- Supporting local organisations to apply for and draw downnearly £1mfrom the Community Covenant fund over 4 years.
+- Support for local organisations to apply for and draw down nearly £1m from the Community Covenant fund over 4 years

-- Spreading best practice to other LAs (leading on various LGAinitiatives, such as the close involvement of LAs in MOD estate disposal plansand processes.
+- Spreading best practice to other local authorities and leading on various Local Government Association initiatives, such as the close involvement of local authorities in MOD estate disposal plans and processes

 - The Army Basing Programme and the return of troops from Germany